patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/icons/icons.md

 | 2xl (56px) | `--pf-t--global--icon--size--2xl` |  <Icon size ="2xl"><CheckCircleIcon /></Icon> |
 | 3xl (96px) | `--pf-t--global--icon--size--3xl` | <Icon size ="3xl"><CheckCircleIcon /></Icon> |

-Medium icons (the size used in most PatternFly components) are typically the most versatile size to use across UIs.
-Other icon sizes are used sparingly across PatternFly.
+Medium icons are typically the most versatile size to use in a UI.
+Most icons in PatternFly components are medium&mdash;other sizes are used sparingly.

 Regardless of size, icons should be center-aligned horizontally when placed next to text and center-aligned vertically when stacked:

 <div><img src="./icon_alignment.png" alt="Icon alignment" className="ws-icon-alignment" /></div>